waltermity/llm-d-inference-scheduler/docs/architecture.md

 #### PdProfileHandler

-Selects the profiles to use when running with disagregated prefill/decode
+Selects the profiles to use when running with disaggregated prefill/decode

 - **Type**: `pd-profile-handler`
 - **Parameters**: